nordic-mountain/Enigmis/README.md

 ------------------------------------------------------------------------------------------------------------

 ### One Time Pad Cipher
-To encrypt with a One Time Pad Cipher you can you this function:
+To encrypt with a One Time Pad Cipher you can use this function:

 `OTpad.Encrypt(msg="GooLookLikePoo", Kylngth=30, shwky=True)`